Bobalik announces retirement as clerk in Sturgis Township

 He made the formal proclamation Monday at the monthly meeting of Sturgis Township Board of Trustees.

-Bobalik was appointed to the position in 2012, and has been re-elected twice since then.
+Bobalik was appointed to the position in 2012, and has been re-elected twice during the past 10 years.

 “I would like to thank the board of trustees, the planning commission and all township officials, inspectors, election staff and the assessor for their support during my tenure as clerk,” Bobalik stated, in a letter to the board of trustees.